Sven Schulze

-Sven Schulze (born 31 July 1979 in Quedlinburg) is a German politician of the Christian Democratic Union (CDU) who has been serving as State Minister for Economic Affairs in the third government of Minister-President of Saxony-Anhalt Reiner Haseloff since 2021.
+Sven Schulze (born 31 July 1979) is a German politician of the Christian Democratic Union (CDU) who has served as Minister-President of Saxony-Anhalt since January 2026.
+He previously served since 2021 as Minister for Economic Affairs, Tourism, Agriculture and Forests of Saxony-Anhalt in the third government of former Minister-President Reiner Haseloff from 2021 to 2026.

-He was previously a Member of the European Parliament from 2014 to 2021.
+Schulze was a Member of the European Parliament from 2014 to 2021.
+Since March 2021, he has been the state leader of the CDU Sachsen-Anhalt.

-Since March 2021, Schulze has been the state leader of the CDU Sachsen-Anhalt.
+Haseloff, who was Minister-President from 2011 until his retirement in January 2026, had confirmed on 7 August 2025 that he will not run again as the CDU's top candidate in the 6 September 2026 Saxony-Anhalt state election.
+Schulze took over as Minister-President of Saxony-Anhalt and leads the CDU campaign.

-Haseloff (71, Minister-President since 2011) confirmed on August 7, 2025 that he will not run again as the CDU's top candidate in the next state election (scheduled for September 6, 2026).
-Instead, Schulze intends to run.
+Schulze was not a member of the Landtag, but for 2026 stood in Magdeburg in the constituency Magdeburg III that had been held by CDU since 2002.
+In 2026, CDU lost all of its 40 constituencies, Schulze with 31.7% to 35.2% for Christian Mertens (AfD).
+He will get a seat assigned via his party list.

 Education and early career

 Schulze studied industrial engineering at Technical University Clausthal, and then worked as a sales manager in a medium-sized engineering company in Harz.

 Political career

 Early beginnings

 In 1997, Schulze joined the CDU and the Junge Union (youth of CDU).
 He was a member of the city council of Heteborn and in the county council of Quedlinburg.

 Since 2006, Schulze has been a board member of the CDU Sachsen-Anhalt and the chairman of the Junge Union of Saxony-Anhalt.

 In 2011, he became chairman of the working committee for European affairs of the CDU Sachsen-Anhalt.